Linus Yale Jr.

 Linus Yale Jr. (April 4, 1821 – December 25, 1868) was an American businessman, inventor, mechanical engineer, and metalsmith.
 He was a co-founder with millionaire Henry R. Towne of the Yale Lock Company, which became the premier manufacturer of locks in the United States.
 He was the country's leading expert on bank locks and its most important maker.
-By the early 20th century, about three-quarter of all banks in America used his bank locks.
+By the early 20th century, about three-quarters of all banks in America used his bank locks.
 He is best remembered for his inventions of locks, especially the cylinder lock, and his basic lock design is still widely distributed today, and constitutes a majority of personal locks and safes.

 Biography

 Youth

 Linus Yale Jr. was born in Salisbury, New York.
 His ancestors were of the same family as Elihu Yale, the benefactor to and namesake of the well known Yale University.
 The Yale family of America were all descended from the same ancestor, Thomas Yale, Elihu's only uncle with the Yale name.
 Thomas Yale was the stepson of Governor Theophilus Eaton.

 Yale's father, Linus Yale Sr., opened a lock shop in the 1840s in Newport, New York, specializing in bank locks; he was a successful inventor who specialized in expensive, handmade bank locks and mechanical engineering, and who held eight patents for locks and another half dozen for threshing machines, sawmill head blocks, and millstone dressers.